Inclusion and Learning Support

 The Learning Support team is responsible for the day-to-day operation of the SEND policy.
 It co-ordinates the extra support and provision for students with statements as well as the provision for students at school action and school action plus.
 This team offers a range of services throughout the school, covering all departments, as well as more specialised support in the Learning Support Centre (LSC).

 The shared aim of the Learning Support Team is that every student at Grace Academy, no matter what their barrier to learning, can and will realise their potential within an inclusive community.
 This aim will be met by ensuring all staff are well trained to support the differing needs of students, that we offer a proactive and reflective service and that we have a well-developed curriculum and interventions ensure all students can feel and gain success.

 Some students join Grace Academy with reading ages and literacy levels below national expectations.
 We know that this is important to tackle as impacts on being able to access the whole curriculum for that student.
 We offer paired reading programmes and well as using the package of Accelerated Reading in English lessons and one-to-one support.
 This has proved itself to be successful with students to improve their reading ages and their comprehension of what they are reading.
 We always strive to individualise programmes to meet the needs of students and to support them to improve their self-esteem and skills in literacy.

 “We would encourage all families to support their children in reading at home.
 Reading to an adult or other person can be very beneficial to support reading and to get children reading for pleasure.”

-Staff training on SEN needs and production of Provision Maps that detail the strategies they need to use in planning and delivering lessons to support any student with SEN
+Staff training on SEND needs and production of Provision Maps that detail the strategies they need to use in planning and delivering lessons to support any student with SEND

 - Autism support (through CASS)